 Barry Minaker, Community Representative, Comox Valley

-Eric Mosley, Community Representative, Port Alberni
+Eric Mosley (vice-chair), Community Representative, Port Alberni

 Eric Mosley is a retired lawyer who practised primarily in the areas of commercial law, wills and estates, real estate and creditor remedies.
 Active in his community, Eric has volunteered with organizations in Port Alberni such as the Salmon Festival Society, the Chamber of Commerce, the Junior Chamber of Commerce, the Rotary Club, and the Coast Guard Auxiliary.
 He has also been a guest lecturer in the Professional Legal Training Course.
 Eric graduated from the Osgoode Law School at York University.

-Jane Murphy (vice-chair), Community Representative, Comox Valley
+Jane Murphy (chair), Community Representative, Comox Valley

-Jane Murphy is the President and CEO of St. Joseph's Hospital and a member of its Board of Directors since 2011.
+Jane Murphy is the former President and CEO of St. Joseph's Hospital and a member of its Board of Directors since 2011.
 Ms. Murphy has extensive experience in health care management starting her career as a Registered Nurse working in a variety of clinical settings including adult and pediatric intensive care.
 She has held senior executive positions in the Lower Mainland including Vice President, Patient Care Services and interim CEO at Langley Memorial Hospital; Vice President of Strategic Health Initiatives for South Fraser Health Region; and Interim Chief Operating Officer for Surrey Health Services, which included Surrey Memorial Hospital and Community Health Services in Surrey.

 Ms. Murphy also worked in Texas holding senior leadership positions in the large tertiary acute care hospital, CHRISTUS Spohn – Shoreline and at a specialized pediatric hospital, Driscoll Children's Hospital.
 While in Texas, she also served as adjunct faculty at the Texas A&M University – Corpus Christi.
 Ms. Murphy holds a Diploma in Nursing from the Vancouver General Hospital School of Nursing, a BSN from the University of Victoria and a Masters in Health Services Planning and Administration from the University of British Columbia.